ICP-Hacker-House/Devcon_BKK/README.md

 ## Track Submission

-To submit a project for the hackathon - open an [Issue](https://github.com/ICP-Hacker-House/Devcon_BKK/issues/new/choose) on this repository before the deadline.
+To submit a project for the hackathon - open a NEW [Issue](https://github.com/ICP-Hacker-House/Devcon_BKK/issues/new/choose) on this repository before the deadline.
-Set the title of the Issue to the name of your project.
+Set the title of the Issue to Team #(number) - (name of the project).
+For example: "Team #42 - SuperCoolSwap"
-See an example project submission [here](https://github.com/ICP-Hacker-House/Devcon_BKK/issues/1#issue-2640492144).
+See an example project submission [here](https://github.com/ICP-Hacker-House/Devcon_BKK/issues/1).
 Make sure you read the "What we're looking for" and "Judging Criteria" sections for each track before submitting.
 In order for your submission to be considered, include the following things in the Issue description:

 -   link to a Github repository containing **your** project code (not just the template!) and a README.md on how to run it (main branch is considered only)